 For whatever reason, their communication remained limited and perhaps strained between him and his family.
 As far as I know, Jimmie Ward’s remains are still in an unmarked grave in Chattahoochee, Florida because it was discussed among the sisters as recent as Oct.
 8, 1955 to remove his casket to be buried with the rest of the family in St. Hilaire, Minnesota.

-Page 4 of 4 - Maybe the Swedish flyer, Charles Lindbergh, learned some valuable lessons from a fellow aviator about living life, though Lindbergh’s life had parallel tragedies.
+Maybe the Swedish flyer, Charles Lindbergh, learned some valuable lessons from a fellow aviator about living life, though Lindbergh’s life had parallel tragedies.
 Four years after Jimmie Ward’s unheralded death in 1923, Lindberg flew his “Spirit of St. Louis” over the Atlantic Ocean powered by a Wright Whirlwind, the competitor to Curtiss’ planes.
 By this time, Lindbergh’s plane engine was a nine cylinder, air cooled and 220 horse powered.
 What a difference from 16 years before when aviation got its start with daredevil barnstormers like Jimmie Ward and so many others.

 What a difference living a “bad boy” reputation while supposedly living a charmed life as well.
 Some things will probably remain undocumented about Jimmie Ward.
 Maybe that is just as well.